Abhimanyu210100/C_NN_OpenACC/README.md

-# C_NN_OpenACC
+# C & NN OpenACC

-Neural Network with Convolutions written in C and parallelised using OpenACC
+Convolution plus Neural Network written in C/C++ and parallelised in OpenACC